John Coley: Writing

 For a good part of the 1970s, Coley was an art critic for the Christchurch Star.
 For a short period in the early 1980s, before taking up the directorship of the Robert McDougall Art Gallery, he was also a critic and writer for Art New Zealand.
-In 2000 Coley had two books published: Jane Evans, an overview of the work of the Nelson-based artist published by Hazard Press, and Charles Luney: The Building of a Lifetime also published by the Hazard Press.
-Luney was the builder of many of Christchurch's best known structures including the Miles Warren Town Hall and the James Hight Library at the University of Canterbury.
+In 2000, Coley had two books published: Jane Evans, an overview of the work of the Nelson-based artist published by Hazard Press, and Charles Luney: The Building of a Lifetime also published by the Hazard Press.
+Luney was the builder of many of Christchurch's best-known structures including the Miles Warren Town Hall and the James Hight Library at the University of Canterbury.

+Death

+Coley died in Auckland on 17 March 2026, at the age of 91.

 Honours and awards

 In the 1989 Queen's Birthday Honours, Coley was appointed a Member of the Order of the British Empire, for services to art.